Skip to content

 Agents

-Every cents research call fans out to seven agents.
-Each one returns an AgentResult containing an evidence list, a single conviction delta (clamped to ±10), per-dimension scores, and a human-readable summary.
+Every cents research call fans out to eight agents.
+Each one returns an AgentResult containing an evidence list, a single conviction delta (clamped to ±10 for individual agents, ±30 for the orchestrator’s aggregate), per-dimension scores, and a human-readable summary.
 The orchestrator aggregates them with confidence and age weighting.

 The static report below is rendered by cents research --export html and embedded verbatim — same data, same dimension scores, same evidence rows.